prggmr/zf2-docpx/zend/Compress/Bz2.rst

 setArchive
 ----------

-.. function:: setArchive($archive)
+.. function:: setArchive()

     Sets the archive to use for de-/compression

-    :param string $archive: Archive to use
+    :param string: Archive to use

     :rtype: Bz2